-If the safety level of a node is $k (0 < k \le n)$, there is at least one Hamming distance path from this node to any node within k-Hamming-distance.
+If the safety level of a node is k, there is at least one Hamming distance path from this node to any node within k-hop.
+If there are at most n faults, every unsafe node has a safe neighbor.